Burmese alphabet: Consonant letters

 The Burmese alphabet has 33 letters to indicate the initial consonant of a syllable and four diacritics to indicate additional consonants in the onset.
-Like other abugidas, including the other members of the Brahmic family, each consonant has an inherent vowel //a̰// (often reduced to //ə//), while other vowels are indicated in by diacritics, which are placed above, below, before or after the consonant character.
+Like other abugidas, including the other members of the Brahmic family, each consonant has an inherent vowel //a̰// (often reduced to //ə//), while other vowels are indicated by diacritics, which are placed above, below, before or after the consonant character.

 The following table provides the letter, the syllable onset in IPA and as transcription in MLC, and the letter's name in Burmese (which may describe the letter's form or is simply sound of the letter), arranged in the traditional order: